wolfgangasdf/WebRemoteControl/README.md

 - Mouse/trackpad control, cursor, generic keys (e.g. for youtube, netflix).
 - [VLC](https://www.videolan.org/vlc/index.html) control buttons.
-- A filebrowser to open files, stores last visited folder.
+- A filebrowser to open movies/files.
+- A history of recently opened movies/files.

 # How to run
 Note that there is no access control, everybody on the (local) network has access to webremotecontrol!

 * On the server:
+    * Install [VLC](https://www.videolan.org/vlc/index.html) and make sure movies are [automatically](https://wiki.videolan.org/VLC_HowTo/Make_VLC_the_default_player/) opened with it.
     * Get the [Java 8 JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Don't forget to untick the [crapware](https://www.google.com/search?q=java+crapware) installer, and/or [disable it permanently](https://www.java.com/en/download/faq/disable_offers.xml)!
     * [Download the jar](https://github.com/wolfgangasdf/WebRemoteControl/releases).
     * Double-click to run the jar or do `java -jar webremotecontrol.jar` in a terminal.